 Elise Perreault LaRiviere

-Elise Perreault-Lariviere has been working as an educational assistant at Squamish Waldorf School since 2015.
-She grew up in small town Québec and comes from a family of caring and committed individuals – her dad was an early childhood educator and her mom was a special needs educator.
-Her family also provided respite foster care.
+I grew up in small town Québec and come from a family of caring and committed individuals – my dad was an early childhood educator and my mom was a special needs educator.
+My family also provided respite foster care.

-At the age of 16, Elise began working in camps for special needs children, and daycare at 18.
-Since then she’s had a wide range of career experiences after receiving her diploma in corporeal mime as well as two years of post graduate teaching and directing in London, England.
-Elise has lived in Germany, Finland, Yukon, England and Poland, and loves travelling.
-She has a passion for languages and is multilingual.
+At the age of 16, I began working in camps for special needs children, and daycare at 18.
+Since then I’ve had a wide range of career experiences after receiving a diploma in corporeal mime as well as two years of post graduate teaching and directing in London, England.
+I’ve lived in Germany, Finland, Yukon, England and Poland, and love travelling.
+I am passionate about languages and am multilingual.

-She has worked in public education and has been an early childhood assistant in a Montessori program.
-Her wide breadth of knowledge for different learning modalities and pedagogies makes her an invaluable asset to the faculty at SWS.
+I have a background in public education and have been an early childhood assistant in a Montessori program.
+My wide breadth of knowledge for different learning modalities and pedagogies bring a diverse skill set to the faculty at SWS, where I’ve worked as an educational assistant since 2015.

-Elise says it was through observing her own children that she was brought to Waldorf education.
+It was through observing my own children that brought me to Waldorf education.

 I was born and raised in beautiful Freiburg, Germany – the gateway to the Black Forest.
 I started to travel across southern Europe as a teenager, and decided to earn money and travel around the world before starting university.